 If you’re here, you’re curious about MLB betting odds, and you want to know exactly to make money off MLB betting.
-You will need to first understand how the odds work, and you can do a few simple calculations before placing a bet to determine your probability of winning, as well as your estimated winnings.
-Many beginners don’t do these extra steps, yet it can prove to be helpful in the long run.
+You will need to first understand how the odds work, so you can do a few simple calculations before placing a bet to determine your probability of winning, as well as your estimated winnings.
+This guide will teach you how to do just that, taking your betting success to the next level!

 American odds are usually presented in a positive or negative three to four (sometimes more) digit number like -250 or +6600, with the negative meaning that the team is highly likely to win, and the positive meaning that the team is more unlikely to win.
 The higher the number on each side the more or less likely the team is to win.

 During the regular season, you can find plenty of MLB odds on any given game, and there are over 2,000 in a regular-season – so you can imagine the magnitude of betting options available in a season.
 There are also plenty more betting options on the Postseason and the World Series as well.

 How to Read MLB Odds

 As we mentioned above, American odds are the format of choice in the United States, so we will focus on that specific odds format for the sake of explaining how odds work.
 When looking at the positive number, a good trick is that it represents how much you would win on a $100 wager.
 Conversely, the negative number is how much you would need to wager to win $100.
 This is just an easy way to look at American MLB odds, and to quickly calculate your winnings – you can bet any denomination.